sudoankit/at/_posts/2020-07-05-Twitter-Anger-Me.md

 ***It's a personal opinion*** but nah, mass brigading (aka review bombing) and also excessive sucking by fans pretty much created an unnecessary drama.

 As I said before, right now any logical, civil discussion online is nearly impossible without toxicity and hatred.
-Everyone is build up to unleash and majority of human don't go single, they go as ***humans***.
-A flock of sheep.
+Everyone is build up to unleash anger.

 It's natural.